-This is likely the kind of ink marker you are used to.
+If you have not heard of valve-action, this is likely the kind of ink marker you are used to.
 Sharpie®, Avery® Marks a lot, even magic marker are known for their capillary action markers.
 You just take the cap off and start writing.
 When it dries out, it gets thrown out.
 Very often that happens very fast.
 That is because much of the inside of the barrel is taken up by an absorbent sponge-like tube.
-It's like a tampon.
-It drinks up the ink inside so that it can supply the nib with ink.
+It drinks up the ink inside so that it can constantly supply the nib with ink.
 It is especially important to keep a capillary action marker capped when not in use since the ink is always exposed to air this way and is always evaporating.
 We always recommend to store markers on their side because of this and it is especially important to do it for capillary action markers.

 Because capillary action markers use a soak up mechanism inside the pen, there is not much more space left to house ink.
 It is hard to measure how much ink is used in the production of capillary action markers because of the presence of the soak up mechanism.
 On the other hand, valve-controlled pens allow for the entire area of the barrel to be dedicated to housing paint or ink.

 Capillary pens need to have the nib fastened to the soak up mechanism and cant be removed.
 Valve action always has a replaceable and reversible nib and can always be renewed and used down to the last drop.

 We supply industrial grade paints and inks for a great variety of specialty applications.
 Many of these would be entirely inappropriate to use with a capillary mechanism.
 For capillary pens, you are strictly confined to the use of dye based inks that hold much less paint